Overview

 What can Hootsuite do?

 Hootsuite is a market-leading social media management app with robust capabilities.
-It can connect with Facebook, Twitter, YouTube, LinkedIn, Instagram and Pintrest.
-You can use it for a wide range of services such as: analytics, automated publishing, contact management, content management, conversion tracking, customer targeting, keyword filtering, multi-account management, post scheduling, brand tracking, customer engagement, multi-user collaboration, reporting and social media monitoring.
-If you are interested in social listening, you will need to buy a separate app – Hootsuite Insights.
+It can connect with Facebook, Twitter, YouTube, LinkedIn, Instagram, and Pinterest.
+You can use it for a wide range of services such as analytics, automated publishing, contact management, content management, conversion tracking, customer targeting, keyword filtering, multi-account management, post scheduling, brand tracking, customer engagement, multi-user collaboration, reporting, and social media monitoring.
+The platform also introduces new features like OwlyWriter AI for content creation and Social Listening powered by Talkwalker for audience insights.

 Is Hootsuite expensive?